Jasmyne Cannick: Early life

 Cannick initially grew up in Hermosa Beach, California.
 When her parents divorced she split her time between Hermosa Beach, California and Compton, California.
 From the age of 13 through 17 she was in foster care.
 She emancipated from the Department of Children and Family Services when she was 17.

 Politics

 Cannick has worked at all three levels of government including in the California State Assembly Mervyn M. Dymally as a press secretary before reprising that role in the House of Representatives for Congresswoman Laura Richardson.
 In Los Angeles County, she has worked for several city and county governments including five mayors and the president of the Los Angeles City Council.

 She is a former co-chair of the National Stonewall Democrats Black Caucus.
 She currently sits on the board of the Los Angeles African American Women's Political Action Committee and the Black Alliance for Justice Immigration (BAJI) Political Action Committee.
-Zjebbitto is one of the best former co-chair coworker.